Disease & Vaccine Information

 There are many kinds of influenza vaccines available in the U.S. NVIC encourages consumers to read the vaccine manufacturer's package insert information carefully before receiving influenza vaccine or any vaccine.

-• The most common flu vaccine is the inactivated (killed) influenza vaccine, which is prepared from the fluids of chick embryos inoculated with a specific type(s) of influenza virus.
+The most common flu vaccine is the inactivated (killed) influenza vaccine, which is prepared from the fluids of chick embryos inoculated with a specific type(s) of influenza virus.
 The strains of flu virus in the vaccine are inactivated with formaldehyde and preserved with thimerosal, which is a mercury derivative.
 (There is a limited supply of thimerosal-free or influenza vaccine with trace amounts of thimerosal and it is supplied in single dose vials, which do not require a preservative).
-This type of inactivated influenza vaccine is administered by injection into the muscle and contains four (quadrivalent) influenza virus strains - 2 type A and 2 type B strains.
-One quadrivalent flu vaccine, Afluria, is given by jet injector, a medical device which uses high pressure to administer the vaccine.
+This type of inactivated influenza vaccine is administered by injection into the muscle and contains three (trivalent) influenza virus strains - two type A and one type B strains.
+One flu vaccine, Afluria, is given by jet injector, a medical device which uses high pressure to administer the vaccine.

 • The recombinant flu vaccine, approved for use in 2013, is manufactured through genetic engineering.
 It is produced using insect (armyworm) cells.
 Flublok is the only recombinant flu vaccine currently licensed in the U.S. and one of two influenza vaccines using alternatives to chicken eggs for production.
-In 2022, the CDC preferentially recommended this vaccine for all individuals 65 years of age and older.
+The CDC preferentially recommends this vaccine for all individuals 65 years of age and older.

-• In 2015, the FDA approved Fluad, the first adjuvanted trivalent flu vaccine containing a squalene oil adjuvant (MF59).
+In 2015, the FDA approved Fluad, the first adjuvanted trivalent flu vaccine containing a squalene oil adjuvant (MF59).
 This vaccine was approved for fast track licensure by the FDA, despite limited data on safety and immunogenicity, with approval based on a single clinical trial of about 1,000 healthy adults over the age of 65.
 This vaccine became available for the first time to adults over the age of 65 for the 2016-2017 flu season.
-In 2020, Fluad quadrivalent received FDA approval and this vaccine remains available for the 2023-2024 flu season.
 In 2022, the CDC preferentially recommended this vaccine for all individuals 65 years of age and older.

 The majority of influenza vaccines were initially designated as Category B or C pharmaceutical products.
 This means that adequate and well-controlled studies on pregnant women were not conducted prior to licensure of influenza vaccines and it is not known whether the vaccines can cause fetal harm when administered to a pregnant woman or can affect fertility and the reproduction capacity of a woman.